Toolbox for reconstructing quantum theory from rules on information acquisition: Introduction

 Indeed, more generally the replacement of absolute by relational concepts goes in hand with the establishment of {\it universal (i.e.\ observer independent) limits}.
 For instance, the crucial step from Galilean to special relativity is the realization that the speed of light $c$ constitutes a {\it universal limit} for information communication among observers.
 The fact that all observers agree on this limit is the origin of the relativity of space and time.
 Similarly, the crucial step from classical to quantum mechanics is the recognition that the Planck constant $\hbar$ establishes a {\it universal limit} on how much simultaneous information is accessible to an observer.
 While less explicit than in the case of special relativity, this simple observation suggests a relational character of a system's quantum properties.
 More precisely, the {\it process of information acquisition through measurement establishes an informational relation between the observer and system}.
 Only if there was no limit on the acquisition of information would it make sense to speak about an absolute state of a system within a purely operational approach (unless one accepts the existence of an omniscient and absolute observer as an external standard).
 But thanks to the existence of complementarity, implied by $\hbar$, an observer may not access all conceivable properties of the system at once.
 Furthermore, the observer can choose the experimental setting and thereby which property of the system she would like to reveal (although, clearly, she cannot choose the experimental outcome).
-Under our purely operational premise, the system does not have any other properties than those accessible to the observer at any moment of time such that its properties will be taken as defined relative to the latter.
+Under our purely operational premise, we shall treat the situation as if the system does not have any other properties than those accessible to the observer at any moment of time.
 In particular, the system's state is naturally interpreted as representing the observer's state of information about the system.
 These ideas are in agreement with earlier proposals in the literature \cite{hartle1968quantum,zheng1996quantum} and, most specifically, with the {\it relational interpretation of quantum mechanics} \cite{Rovelli:1995fv,Smerlak:2006gi}.

 Of course, in order for different observers who may communicate (by physical interaction) to have a basis for agreeing on the description of a system, some of its attributes must be observer independent such as its state space, the set of possible measurements on it and possibly a limit on its information content.
 But without adhering to an external standard against which measurement outcomes and states could be defined, it is as meaningless to assert a system's physical state to be independent of its relations to other systems as it is to relate a system's dynamics to an absolute Newtonian background time.